National Cemetery Administration

 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.

-There are three airports on Long Island.
-The nearest is Long Island MacArthur Airport in Islip and travel time to the cemetery is about 30 minutes.
+The nearest airport is Long Island MacArthur Airport in Islip and travel time to the cemetery is about 30 minutes.
 JFK and LaGuardia are approximately 70 miles from the cemetery, making travel time approximately 90 minutes in local area traffic.
-Take the Long Island Expressway (495) to Exit 68 (William Floyd Parkway).
-Then take William Floyd Parkway, north four miles to Route 25.
-Take route 25 east for approximately four miles.
-The cemetery entrance is on the left.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.